 The decoded picture buffer contains picture storage buffers.
 Each of the picture storage buffers may contain a decoded picture that is marked as "used for reference" or is held for future output.
 The processes specified in subclauses F.13.3.2, F.13.3.3 and F.13.3.4 are sequentially applied as specified below.

+The following applies for all decoded access units:

+– If an access unit does not contain a picture at a target output layer and alt_output_layer_flag is equal to 1, the following ordered steps apply:

+– The list nonOutputLayerPictures is the list of pictures of the access unit with PicOutputFlag equal to 1 and with nuh_layer_id values that are included in the TargetDecLayerIdList and that are not on target output layers.

+– The picture with the highest nuh_layer_id value among the list nonOutputLayerPictures is removed from the list nonOutputLayerPictures.

+– PicOutputFlag for each picture that is included in the list nonOutputLayerPictures is set equal to 0.

-PicOutputFlag for pictures that are not included in a target output layer is set equal to 0.
+– Otherwise, PicOutputFlag for pictures that are not included in a target output layer is set equal to 0.

 Decoded pictures with the same DPB output time and with PicOutputFlag equal to 1 are output in ascending order of nuh_layer_id values of these decoded pictures.